 Approving fees: A guide for creditors

-This information sheet (INFO 85) provides creditors with information about the external administrator’s fees in a liquidation of a company, voluntary administration or deed of company arrangement.
-It outlines the rights that creditors have in approving the external administrator’s fees.
+This is Information Sheet 85 (INFO 85).
+It provides creditors with information about the external administrator’s fees in a liquidation of a company, voluntary administration or deed of company arrangement.
+This information sheet outlines the rights that creditors have in approving the external administrator’s fees.

 The fees of a receiver are fixed by the secured creditor that appoints the receiver and is not discussed in this information sheet.